schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

     )
 ```

-A drawback of the current Gatling feeder solution is that we can't have optional parameters in a feeder.
+A drawback of the current Gatling feeder solution is that you can't have optional parameters in a feeder.
 For example, if you want `header2` to be optional by setting empty values in the CSV file and not sending it as part of the request, it's not possible.
 It means that your service has to be able to ignore empty headers.
 Otherwise, it'll incur extra complexity for designing your test cases (see [SO question](https://stackoverflow.com/questions/74960360/how-to-avoid-sending-null-headers-in-gatling-http-request)).

 As you might have noticed, the above code used two functions `scaleLoad` and `scaleTime` when setting up the simulation.
 These functions work in pair with the below properties: